ABOUT LIMN COLORS PAINT

 Protect your work with a frame fitted with UV-protective glass, particularly if you are hanging paintings near a sunny window.
 Buy the most stable and durable paper you can for your art.
 Papers can also darken, yellow, or break down over time, making your artwork deteriorate or show color changes regardless of the color stability of the pigments.

 When multiple pigments are used to make a single paint, it can end poorly.
 A manufacturer mixing white and red pigments to put pink on your palette may create a chalky, muted color.
 Or a violet made from a red paint and blue pigment might separate into its components in a wash if one pigment is heavier than the other (we love this effect, but not when it is unexpected or when you need an even, flat wash).
 Sometimes the downside shows up when you begin mixing colors, which can be a frustrating surprise.
-Say you have a bright paints that produce muddy mixtures; there may be hidden pigments clouding your mix.
+Say you have bright paints that produce muddy mixtures; there may be hidden pigments clouding your mix.
 None of that means you have to be a purist and blend everything yourself from a set of primaries.
-We understand the value of convenience colors, but almost all Limn Colors watercolor paints are made with a single pigment.
+We understand the value of convenience colors, but all Limn Colors watercolor paints are made with a single pigment.
 Any pigment used is listed on the product’s page in our shop.

 As a general rule, knowing the pigments in your paint, and their color properties like temperature and opacity, is a big step in being able to mix gorgeous, clear colors.

 Half pans are familiar sizes if you buy pan paints.
 Though there is no single standard, our containers fit most palettes that hold pans, such as snap-in bijou boxes.

 Each pan come with a plastic lid that slides off to the side.
 The lid was designed to offer protection during shipping without sticking to the paint like a paper wrapper might.
-You can send the lid off for industrial composting (see 3d printing section above) if you don't want to store your paint pans individually.
+You can send the lid off for composting (see 3d printing section above) if you don't want to store your paint pans individually.